FritscheLab/MeetingSecretaryAI/scripts/prompt_moderate.md

 ## ✅ **Final Deliverable**

-Produce a **comprehensive yet refined set of minutes** that serves as a complete historical record of this specific agenda item discussion.
+Produce a **comprehensive yet refined set of meeting minutes** that serves as a complete historical record of the meeting.
 The final document must:
-- Capture every significant comment, debate, and nuance related to this agenda item while summarizing or omitting minor exchanges.
+- Capture every significant comment, debate, and nuance while summarizing or omitting minor exchanges.
 - Adhere strictly to the provided JSON schema (including `meeting_details`, `sections`, `discussion_points`, `decisions`, `action_items`, `key_recommendations`, `rationale`, and `references`).
-- Include detailed tracking of all key sources, policies, and external references relevant to this agenda item in both the content sections and a dedicated reference appendix.
+- Include detailed tracking of all key sources, policies, and external references in both the meeting sections and a dedicated reference appendix.

 ---